davidthings/jebrish/README.md

 No VCC (3.3V or 5V) connection is required.

 Finding some way to secure the wires is recommended, since they will only take 4 or 5 flexes before they break.

+## @MM On Wifi

+> wifi at another layer deeper consists of cfg80211 which is how the network card does what it's supposed to do.
+The driver implements all the required and some of the optional cfg80211 methods to do things like scan for networks, connect to networks, create a phy (which I guess is kind of like a network interface) and whatnot.
+>
+> If your card is capable of doing all that in hardware then your card will interface with cfg80211.
+If you need the kernel to do stuff for you like manage encryption or whatnot you implement mac80211 which does a lot of the cfg80211 stuff but in software
+>
+>so wifi needs cfg80211 and depending upon what your card hardware can do you also use mac80211 to fill in some of the bits with software routines